 And then, you get into therapy, really get into it, and it is not cool at all!

-You see, there is a false idea that I think many of us have in the backs of our minds that therapy is going to provide a cure.
+There is a false idea that I think many of us have in the backs of our minds that therapy is going to provide a cure.
 It is going to take this “thing” or this series of “things” that have happened, there will be a prescription provided (sometimes, there actually is if you’re seeing a psychiatrist), you will take the pills and/or follow the given instructions, and bam! you will be better.

 Therapy is not like taking a 5-day course of antibiotics.
 Therapy is not a cast over your broken leg, a couple of weeks of healing and then physical therapy, and you’re skiing down the slopes again.
 Therapy is not a cure.